BlockchainCommons/GordianCosigner-iOS/Docs/Integrating.md

 Gordian Cosigner is meant to be used with a wallet that can initiate PSBT transactions, or some other transaction coordinator service.
 Following are documents on using it with other services.

-## Using GCS with Bitcoin Core
+## Using Bitcoin Core to Support GCS

+Perhaps the best way to use Gordian Cosigner with Bitcoin Core is to fully create your keys and accounts in other systems, such as **Gordian Wallet** and **Gordian Cosigner**, but then to take advantage of the full-node capabilities of Bitcoin Core to Initiate and Finalize transactions.
+Following is a description of how to do so.

+### Creating a Descriptor for Bitcoin Core

-To create an account in Bitcoin Core that matches your multisig in **Gordian Cosigner** requires creating a `wsh(sortmulti` descriptor.
-There are two ways to do this: you can either export the "descriptor" from the **Accounts** tab, or you can export the individual origins and public keys from the **Cosigners** tab and build a complete descriptor on your own.
-You might want to just examine your multisig account on Bitcoin Core, but if you prefer, you can fully import a watchonly version of the account, which will allow you to use Bitcoin Core as a transaction coordinator with **Gordian Cosigner**.
+To do any work on existing cosigners or accounts in Bitcoin Core requires creating a descriptor that Bitcoin Core will be able to understand.
+This should be a `wsh(sortmulti` descriptor, to match the methodology of **Gordian Cosigner**.
+There are two ways to create this descriptor: you can either export the "descriptor" from the **Accounts** tab of **Gordian Cosigner**, or you can export the individual origins and public keys from the **Cosigners** tab and build a complete descriptor on your own.

+Once you have creating a proper descriptor, you'll be able to use it for a variety of functions on Bitcoin Core.

-### Exporting from Accounts
+#### Creating a Descriptor from Accounts Information

 The export function on the **Accounts** tab in **Gordian Cosigner** will produce text like the following:
 ```